 The Excess kurtosis number specifies the sensitivity when the program evaluates whether a curve is bimodal or not.
 The evaluation process calculates the excess kurtosis of the given size distribution and compares it with the input value.
 If the value is lower than the given value, the distribution is split.
 The excess kurtosis is a statistical measure that measures how peaked and how heavy tail a distribution has.
-For the definition used see http://en.wikipedia.org/wiki/Kurtosis.
+For the definition used see Wikipedia article.
 The default is 25.0.